Last updated on May 30, 2023

 Set your campaign to Performance Max.

-Select your Merchant Center account and country where you sell your products.
+Select your Merchant Center account and the country where you sell your products.
 After that, enter your campaign name including the name of the label.
 We suggest including the country, campaign type and name of the label in the campaign name.

 In this example, we will call it “NL_PMax_Heroes”.